ojarv1s/ojarv1s/README.md

 **`Systems Analysis and Development Student`**

-Hi, my name is Leonardo, I living in Brazil and im Systems Analysis and Development Student
+Hi, my name is Leonardo, Im from Brazil and Im Systems Analysis and Development Student

 ---